 The Winkbed Plus comes in a single firmness (7 out of 10) with a slightly firm feel.
 It can support up to 450 lbs. per side (900 lbs total).

 This mattress has deep sinkage with a low level of bounce.
-I would recommend this mattress for heavier side sleepers who can benefit from the deeper contour this mattress provides.
+I would recommend this mattress especially for heavier weighted side sleepers who can benefit from the deeper contour this mattress provides.

 Click here to read our full Winkbed Plus review.